-The Centre for Contemporary Art is based in the School of Art History at the University of St Andrews, and draws together researchers from a range of departments including International Relations, Modern Languages, English, Film Studies, Anthropology, Management, and the Museum of the University of St Andrews (MUSA).
-The Centre also works in conjunction with the Harry and Margaret Boswell Art Collection in the School of Art History, which contains artworks by contemporary Scottish practitioners including Toby Paterson, Lucy McKenzie, Elaine Shemilt and Maud Sulter.
+The Centre for Contemporary Art is based in the School of Art History at the University of St Andrews, and draws together researchers from Schools including International Relations, Modern Languages, English, Film Studies, Social Anthropology, Management, and University Museums.
+We work in particularly close conjunction with the Harry and Margery Boswell Art Collection, which contains works by artists including Toby Paterson, Lucy McKenzie, Elaine Shemilt and Maud Sulter.
 The Centre’s main aim is to provide a space for staff, undergraduates, post-graduates and post-doctoral researchers to come together and share their interests and expertise in contemporary art, and to devise new programmes and projects in this constantly-evolving field of study.

 Key themes and issues include:

 - Globalisation and the transnational

 We aim to explore these themes though a combination of: